breiting/ind-gde2/README.md

 _Lecture Notes_

 This repository contains sample code for the lecture _Generative Design 2_ being held at FH Joanneum Graz in summer semester 2026.

+## Additional Resources

+We are using the INDbox for several examples.
+This hardware box is also open source and can be found unter https://github.com/breiting/indbox.